-The Briggs and Riley Baseline Domestic expandable carry-on bag measures 22 x 14 x 9 inches and weighs 9 lbs 3 oz.
-It is made with a heavy duty ballistic nylon.
+The Briggs and Riley Domestic expandable carry-on bag measures 22 x 14 x 9 inches and weighs 9 lbs 3 oz.
+It is made with heavy-duty ballistic nylon.
 It has four exterior compartments (one of which can hold a 17" laptop) and two interior pockets, including a built-in garment bag section.
-It currently comes in Black and Olive color choices.

 Ease of Transport

-The Briggs and Riley Baseline Domestic did not score very high in this metric.
-Our testers found that this bag was not as maneuverable in an airport or on the plane as a four-wheeled bag.
-In fact, it is so wide that it kept hitting the arm rests down the aisle of the plane unless we pulled it perfectly centered.
+The Domestic did not score very highly in this metric.
+This bag was not as maneuverable in an airport or on the plane as a four-wheeled bag.
+In fact, it is so wide that it kept hitting the armrests down the aisle of the plane unless we pulled it perfectly centered.
 That said, the large, wide wheels on the Domestic do make it easier to roll on uneven surfaces, like a parking lot, and the three carrying handles made removing it from overhead bins or the trunk of a car easier.
-This is one of the heaviest bags in the review; we especially noticed the weight when it was loaded up with a laptop and clothes for a four day trip while dragging it through miles of airport corridors.
+This is one of the heaviest bags in the review; we especially noticed the weight when it was loaded up with a laptop and clothes for a four-day trip while dragging it through miles of airport corridors.
 While some travelers still swear by two-wheeled bags, there is no question that a four-wheeled bag that you can push is much easier on your arms and shoulders.

-If you love all the features of this bag but prefer a four-wheeled model, Briggs and Riley has you covered with the Briggs and Riley Baseline Domestic Carry-On Spinner.
+If you love all the features of this bag but prefer a four-wheeled model, Briggs and Riley has you covered with the Baseline Domestic Carry-On Spinner.
 The Spinner version has a slightly smaller internal volume (42.5L) but is otherwise identical to this bag.

-The Baseline Domestic scored a 10/10 in the Storage metric, outshining all the other carry-on bags we tested!
+The Baseline Domestic scored perfectly in the Storage metric, outshining all the other carry-on bags we tested!
 Check out the chart below to see how the other bags stacked up.

 This bag is loaded with features to make packing and traveling a breeze.
-It scored a 9 out of 10 in the Features metric, coming in second place just behind the Eagle Creek Tarmac AWD Carry-On.
+It came in second place just behind the Eagle Creek Tarmac AWD Carry-On.

 The internal mesh/elastic compression straps are almost as wide as the bag, which means they will keep all of your items securely in place should you need to open the bag mid-journey.
 The zipper tabs are lockable on both the main compartment and the exterior padded laptop sleeve, so you can lock whatever is important to you.

-We already mentioned the expansion system and large packing capacity of this bag, which our testers preferred over other models like the Travelpro Platinum Magna 2 (it has an external expanding zipper).
+We already mentioned the expansion system and large packing capacity of this bag, which our testers preferred over other models with an external expanding zipper.
 The internal suiter on the Domestic is well-designed and ensures that you can't lose your garment bag, and the bottom end of it zips off in case you prefer to use that internal pocket for documents or other items instead of a suit.
 There is also a sunglasses case located on the outside of the bag between the telescoping handles.
 Finally, the Domestic comes with an add-a-bag strap that is housed in its own pocket (so you can't lose it) should you want to attach a briefcase or boarding bag to your carry-on.

-This bag is made with high quality materials and attention to detail.
+This bag is made with high-quality materials and attention to detail.
 The main fabric of the bag is ballistic nylon to minimize abrasion, wear, moisture and dirt.
-Even after several flights we still do not see any visible scratches or marks on this bag, unlike all the other models that we tested, including the Samsonite Inova 20 and the Travelpro Platinum Magna 2.
+Even after several flights we still do not see any visible scratches or marks on this bag, unlike all the other models that we tested.

 The Baseline Domestic also has protective corner guards on all four corners to minimize wear in those high impact areas.
 The only part of this bag that we were worried about was the telescoping handle.
 It does seem to be securely attached to the frame, which was one concern that we initially had about this bag considering that it is on the outside and could potentially be ripped off the bag entirely.
 We didn't have any durability issues with it though, and if it were to get damaged Briggs and Riley states that they'll replace or repair it, free of charge.